KqSMea8/AirplayServer/README.md

 # Todo

 * Add license headers
-* Fix compiler warnings?
+* Fix compiler warnings

-* Add software decoder for AAC audio
+* Figure out why there are so many video artifacts
 * Properly handle timestamps for video samples?
 * Use OpenSSL for the elliptic curve crypto?
 * Add help command and print version
 * Bug: Sometimes cannot be stopped
 * Bug: Sometimes video playback halts
-* Bug: Cannot connect again once connection lost